 Things to consider: The Golden Flashes are making their first NCAA Tournament appearance since 2002, when they eliminated the Panthers in a Sweet 16 game.
 They're not as good as that team was and the Panthers are deeper and better, offensively, than in 2002.
 Look for Pitt Coach Jamie Dixon to have his team go inside to 6-11 Aaron Gray early and often.

-Frank's Spin: The Panthers' game with
+Frank's Spin: The Panthers' game with Kansas Sunday should be a dandy.

 Frank's Spin: Just a reminder – the Kansas-Pitt game will be worth watching Sunday.